Teradata/product-help/VantageCloudLakeUseCases/content/SalesOffload/README.md

 ### Walkthrough

-#### Step 1: Querying the Data
+#### Step 1: Querying the data

 Here is our current sales data.
-Let's grab some sample rows, we can see in this example we have customer, store, basket and discount information.
+Let’s grab some sample rows: In this example, we have customer, store, basket, and discount information.

 ```sql